top of page

 318 Students Served from 2002-2012

-By the time the doors open at the Armory, the Capital Campaign raised $5,500,0000 towards $6,000,000.
-The building transforms from an abandoned historical site to a pristine school through a determined vision and an architect with the heart and willpower to help renovate.
+By the time the doors opened at the Armory, the Capital Campaign raised $5,500,0000 towards $6,000,000.
+The building transformed from an abandoned historical site to a pristine school through a determined vision and an architect with the heart and willpower to help renovate.
 The Armory is now home to Wye River Upper School, with intact historical integrity.

 7 Graduates in the Class of 2014